-“My name is Ricardo.
-And yours?”
+“My name is Ricardo.”

 “Why do you say they were?”

-“Has Henrietta said anything about me?” realizing that he would be able to hear the truth about himself, the Spaniard roused instantly.
+“Has Henrietta said anything about me?”
+Realizing that he would be able to hear the truth about himself, the Spaniard roused instantly.

 “Nothing more?”
 Ricardo asked her disappointedly.

-“I think, she will tell you ‘more’ herself later.”
+“I think she will tell you more herself later.”

-Laughing at his words, Veronica soon relaxed and her pain suddenly retreated.
+Laughing at his words, Veronica relaxed and her pain suddenly retreated.
 The Spaniard had a talent to improve her mood with his jokes.

 “Thank you, Ricardo.
 Sorry, I don’t know your surname.”

-“It’s OK.
+“It’s okay.
 I’ll be fine.
 Don’t turn into my aunt.”